-Normal coaxial speakers, whether factory-installed or aftermarket, combining the woofer and tweeter into one speaker.
+Normal coaxial speakers, whether factory-installed or aftermarket, combine the woofer and tweeter into one speaker.
 It's a convenient way to get great sound from a single speaker opening, but the design of the woofer and tweeter are both compromised in this arrangement.
-Also, a tweeter mounted on top of the woofer cone will always, to some degree, interfere with the sound waves produced by the woofer.

 Add an amplifier to give them the power they need

 Often, component systems are designed to handle higher amounts of power than their same-brand coaxial counterparts.
 They'll work fine when powered by an aftermarket stereo, but they'll really sound their best when powered by an external amplifier.
 Keep this in mind when you're planning your system.

 If you don't intend to add an outboard amp, then make sure the component speakers are rated to perform well on just deck power.

 Installing component tweeters and the right fit for you

 Our car speakers buying guide also goes into a lot more detail about how to choose the right speakers (whether a component system or coaxials) for your car audio system.
 Be sure to check it out.
 And then use our vehicle selector to find out which speakers will fit your car.

 If you have any questions about your options, contact our advisors via phone, chat, or email (all found at the top of this page).
 They're here to help.